noun\ˌma-nə-ˈfes-(ˌ)tō\ : a written statement that describes the policies, goals, and opinions of a person or group.

 Someone once said that Helen Keller’s larger accomplishments were in challenging literalists who equated creativity with deception.
 What, she asks, are the limits to inspiration?
 “Do we know only what we see, or do we see what we somehow already know?”

 Likewise, another writer once argued that the self can often be too narrow a subject to utilize in our writing.
-It is only when we write about what we don’t know that our worlds expand, and we can ultimately see what is hidden from our consciousness.
-When we write about what stems from the imagination, we enter a doorway of creativity that can go beyond what we think we can accomplish, and that is what we call fiction.
+When we write about what we don’t know, then our world expands, and we ultimately see what’s beneath our consciousness.
+When we write about what stems from the imagination, we enter a doorway of creativity.
+We go beyond what we think we can accomplish, and that is what we call fiction.

 Tell me what you’re writing these days?
 I’m really curious about what you write.
 Is it fiction, personal memoir?
 Or is it poetry?
 Is it something altogether different?